 Intro to FDSA

-The Federated & Distributed Data Sharing Appliance (FDSA) is an integral component within the AD Workbench product suite that provides a foundation for secure data sharing and collaboration, empowering the research community by unlocking access to previously unreachable datasets.
-The Linux based system facilitates interoperability across platforms, especially in scenarios where direct data sharing is not feasible.
-Data owners can add their dataset metadata to the AD Workbench, allowing Workbench users to request access to discover, select, and perform remote federated analysis on a wide variety of protected datasets.
+The Federated & Distributed data Sharing Appliance (FDSA), an integral component of the AD Workbench product suite, helps unlock access to previously unreachable datasets.
+The Linux-based system facilitates interoperability across platforms, especially in scenarios where direct data sharing is not feasible.
+Data contributors can add relevant metadata from their datasets to the Discovery Portal/AD Workbench, to allow users to request access to discover and perform remote federated analysis on a wide variety of protected datasets.

 Download FDSA Brochure >>